NY Mortgages & COVID19- What you need to know.

 Finally, if your mortgage is insured by the federal government (e.g., FHA or VA), whereby you pay something called Mortgage Insurance Premium ("MIP") every month, the Department of Housing and Urban Development ("HUD") has not come right out and said they will, for sure, allow COVID-19 impacted borrowers to forbear mortgage payments.
 Instead, the HUD website just directs borrowers to contact their loan servicers to discuss what programs, if any, are available for assistance.

-In sum, DO NOT JUST STOP PAYING YOUR MORTGAGE BECAUSE THE NEWS OR YOUR GOVERNOR SAID YOU COULD.
+DO NOT SIMPLY CEASE MAKING MORTGAGE PAYMENTS!In sum, DO NOT JUST STOP PAYING YOUR MORTGAGE BECAUSE THE NEWS OR YOUR GOVERNOR SAID YOU COULD.
 Instead, if your health and/or finances have been directly and adversely impacted by COVID-19 and you are unsure if you can afford to pay your mortgage this month (or for the next several months), you must FIRST contact your loan servicer and explain your situation.
 Your loan servicer will then tell you what options, if any, they have to offer.
 REMEMBER, a forbearance agreement (i.e., permission to "skip" some payments or pay a reduced amount for a few months) is NOT a loan modification.
 Any payments or amounts of money that you skip or pay less to your mortgage loan servicer under a forbearance agreement are not forgiven and must be paid back to your lender immediately after the expiration of the forbearance period.
 Moreover, no servicer can GUARANTEE that your loan will be modified after a forbearance period.
 The loan modification process normally takes several months and negatively impacts your credit rating.